-One billion people use Instagram every month, with 200 million users visiting at least one business profile daily.
-Brands often track engagement success through Instagram likes – the more likes, the more power or influence an account supposedly has – but a recent test by Instagram is hiding the number of likes displayed.
-This test has been implemented for users in Canada, Australia, Brazil, Ireland, Italy, Japan, New Zealand and select U.S. users, and is showing that companies need to set goals well beyond how many likes there are on each post.
+A billion people use Instagram every month, with 200 million users visiting at least one business profile daily.
+Brands often track engagement success through Instagram likes — the more likes, the more power or influence an account supposedly has — but recently, Instagram has been testing hiding the number of likes displayed.
+This test has been implemented for users in Canada, Australia, Brazil, Ireland, Italy, Japan, and New Zealand, and for select U.S. users, and it's showing that companies need to set goals well beyond how many likes there are on each post.

 Here are a few ways you can expect this Instagram update to affect your brand:

 Even if you can’t see how many likes a person or a company received on a post, you can still observe those numbers on your own platform.
 However, because no one else can see those numbers, do they really hold as much power as they did before?
 Likes should never be the sole metric you measure — and that statement was true before this test update.
 This just puts more pressure on brands to turn their attention to metrics such as follower growth, reach, comments received, referral traffic, and more to properly measure social media impact.

 2. INFLUENCER MARKETING WILL EVOLVE

 The potential de-emphasis of likes will rattle influencers and brands that place a high value on the number of likes an influencer’s post might get.
 This is okay, because the number of likes isn’t always linked to impact or influence.

 An influencer could get thousands of likes on a photo, but that data isn’t revealing the type of relationship they have with their audience.
 Plus, there are influencers out there who purchase likes, meaning the number of likes they’re getting on each photo is nothing but a hollow metric existing to trick brands and followers into believing they have a bigger influence than they do.
 The removal of Instagram likes will pull the curtain back on those false influencers.
 Brands should push for more authentic influencer marketing results, such as sharing or clicking through to a website.